There are several educational bodies offering health and safety training. IOSH and NEBOSH are two of the most well-known and respected.

 Let’s compare them both and find the right health and safety course for you and your organisation.

-- IOSH is a Chartered body with members, whereas NEBOSH is an awarding examination board.
+• IOSH is a Chartered body offering membership, whereas NEBOSH is an awarding examination board.

-NEBSOH courses are more appropriate if you’re a skilled health and safety worker, angling for a career in management.
+NEBOSH courses tend to be more appropriate if you’re a skilled health and safety professional, angling for a career in management.
+Similarly, you could be new to the Health and Safety industry with designs on becoming a practitioner.

-IOSH and NEBOSH have separate course frameworks, but you can pick and mix courses to get the experience that you want.
+IOSH and NEBOSH have separate course frameworks, but you can pick and mix courses to get the desired experience.

 IOSH is a Chartered body, NEBOSH is an examination body